HoGentTIN/linux-training-hogent/modules/package_management/032_packages_rpm_theory.md

 Complete!
 ```

-Add the option `-y` to skip the confirmation question.
+Add the option `-y` to skip confirmation.
 If the package is already installed, `install` will upgrade the package to the latest version.

 ```console
 [student@el ~]$ sudo dnf install -y sudo